 Total joint replacement may be required for some patients, as osteoarthritis is sometimes seen in patients with HPP, even at a young age.
 These procedures may require special implants to meet patient's individual anatomic conditions and bone requirements.
 Therefore, surgery should be performed at centers appropriately equipped to address potential challenges during the procedures.

-TREATMENT/MANAGEMENT

-SURGICAL TREATMENT (cont'd.)
+Treatment/Management (cont.)